West Virginia Law Review

 Notice there is both a fixed time period in which one must

-one that depends upon either the falsification being exposed
+recant and a variable one that depends upon either the

-or a party or the
+falsification being exposed or a party or the

 proceeding being prejudiced.
-In the majority of recantation
+In the majority of

-defenses, like the Model
+recantation defenses, like the Model Penal Code above,

-before the opportunity
+opportunity

 to recant expires.